igvteam/igv/scripts/readme.txt

 igv-launcher.bat  (for Windows)
-igv.bat           (for Windows batch jobs) igv.sh            (for Linux and macOS) igv_hidpi.sh      (for Linux with HiDPI displays) igv.command       (for macOS, double-click to start)
+igv.bat           (for Windows batch jobs) igv.sh            (for Linux and macOS)

 Some of these may not be present depending on the distribution you downloaded.
 You might have to make the script executable (e.g. chmod a+x igv.sh) depending on the way the bundle was unpacked.